-A total of 49 members, representing 13 organizations, attended the meeting.
-Thirteen (13) paper sessions were presented during the regular meeting (the presentation by Jon Davenport was cancelled).
+A total of 42 members, representing 13 organizations, attended the meeting.
+Fourteen (14) paper sessions were presented during the regular meeting.
 A brief business meeting followed the last regular presentation.
-Business meeting discussion topics included the date and location of the 2018 meeting.
-Abstracts from presentations will be published in the 2017 newsletter, which will be available this winter.
+Business meeting discussion topics included the date and location of the 2019 meeting.
+Abstracts from presentations will be published in the 2018 newsletter, which will be available this winter.

 Date and Location

-The 30th annual meeting of the Missouri Herpetological Association will be held September 16 – 17, 2017 at Reis Biological Station, approximately 11 miles east of Steelville on Missouri Highway 8 in Crawford County, Missouri.
+The 31st annual meeting of the Missouri Herpetological Association will be held September 29 – 30, 2018 at Bull Shoals Field Station, approximately 10 miles southeast of Kirbyville off Route J in Taney County, Missouri.

 After the paper sessions are concluded, we will have a potluck for the Saturday evening dinner.
 Please bring a hot dish, salad, chips, dessert, hot rolls, chicken wings, etc. Supply your own drinks and tableware for dinner.